Discover how our experienced Chicago Division of Property Lawyers can tip the scales in your favor

 Cutting The Cards In Your Favor

 Illinois courts do not necessarily divide up marital property equally (50/50) upon the dissolution of a marriage.
 Instead, the court will consider a number of factors and split up the marital assets according to what is “equitable.”
-If you are involved in a divorce proceeding or anticipate that you will soon be, it is critically important that you secure the assistance of an experienced Chicago divorce attorney in order to ensure that your rights are fairly represented throughout the divorce process.
+If you are involved in a divorce proceeding or anticipate that you will soon be, it is critically important that you secure the assistance of our experienced Chicago division of property lawyers in order to ensure that your rights are fairly represented throughout the divorce process.

 What Is Subject to Equitable Division in an Illinois Divorce?

 Any marital property is subject to equitable distribution.
 Marital property, simply defined, is all property that “belongs” to the marriage.
 This includes almost all assets acquired while the marriage was in effect.
 Some assets remain with the spouse that brought them into the marriage.
 These are called nonmarital assets.
 A few examples of nonmarital assets are: